-While the business environment remains competitive, Azeus has always been able to deliver consistently high quality solutions over the years, ensuring that the Group has had a solid track record on which we will be able to leverage on to press ahead with all our future endeavours.
-We are grateful for the support and belief shown in the Group and our success thus far would not have been possible without our stakeholders.
+Azeus has consistently been able to deliver high quality solutions over the years, even as the business environment becomes increasingly competitive.
+We are grateful for the support and belief shown in our Group and our success thus far would not have been possible without our stakeholders.

-Therefore, on behalf of the Board of Directors, I would like to express my most sincere appreciation to all our employees, customers, shareholders and business partners.
+On behalf of the Board of Directors, I would like to express my most sincere appreciation to all our employees, customers, shareholders and business partners.